 Why Are Inside Walls Essential?

-Since I have already explained, what are RV interior walls made of, the next essential thing to consider is the need of interior walls.
+Since I have already explained what RV interior walls are made of, the following essential thing to consider is the need for interior walls.

 Here are a few motives to have interior walls in the RV.